 - I. Attach the gas tube assembly and upper handguard by holding the rifle by the forward portion of the receiver with your left hand, and with your right hand install the front end of the gas tube on the gas block.
-Align the gas tube end with the groove in the rear sight base and rotate it downward until it is fully seated in the rear sight base.
-When the gas tube assembly is fully seated in the rear sight base, the gas tube securing pin will move out and over the gas tube to lock it in place. - 2.
+Check to make sure that the flat face on the gas tube lock is still vertical, then align the gas tube end with its groove in the rear sight base and rotate it downward until it is fully seated in the rear sight base.
+Rotate the gas tube lock arm downward until it is seated in the recess on the right side of the rear sight base to lock the gas tube assembly in place. - 2.
 Install the bolt back in the bolt carrier by first holding the bolt carrier upside down in your left hand with the gas piston facing away from you.
 Then take the bolt in your right hand with the bolt face facing away from you and the guide lug facing upward.
 Insert the bolt shaft into the guide hole on the bolt carrier and bring the bolt fully rearward.
 Align the bolt guide lug with the channel in the bolt carrier and rotate the bolt to the left.
 Once the guide lug has entered the channel in the bolt carrier continue to rotate until the bolt has moved forward as far as possible.
-(See Illustration #16.)
+(See Illustration #19.)

 - 3. Make sure that the hammer is cocked (locked underneath the sear) before attempting to install the bolt carrier. - 4.
 Install the bolt carrier and bolt back onto the receiver by holding the forward portion of the receiver with your left hand and with your right hand take the bolt and bolt carrier as shown in Illustration #19 ensuring that your thumb is placed on the back of the bolt to hold it fully forward.
 Insert the gas piston into the gas tube end and align the back face of the bolt carrier with the inside face of the back plate of the receiver.
 Using the heel of your right hand, depress the bolt carrier against the pressure from the hammer spring so that the guide grooves on the sides of the bolt carrier are aligned with the rails on the receiver and move the bolt carrier to its fully forward position.
-(See Illustrations #17 #19.)
+(See Illustrations #20 #22.)